cslms/cs-server/INSTALL.rst

 ---------------

 If you want to make any frontend development, the next step should be installing the correct Javascript packages from npm.
-Codeschool uses `Webpack`_ to create "bundles" of web resources.
-This makes more efficient javascript and CSS and allow us to use a CSS pre-processor (Sass).
+Codeschool uses Elm + Polymer as the main frontend language/framework.
+It also uses `Webpack`_ to create "bundles" of web resources and to generate the final production build.
+Stylesheets are handled using the Sass pre-processor.

+Each of those technologies require a different

 You need node.js and npm to make it work::